 There was first a great reconciliation, not only of those who had been enemies in the war, but also of those nations which had been torn for centuries by rivalries of territory and religion and power.
-Those rivalries eige on these beaches.
+Those rivalries were interred on these beaches.

 Inspired by the gallantry of the men who fought the war, the United States created the Marshall Plan to help rebuild our allies and our former enemies.
-The Marshall Plan led to the Atlantic Alliance -- a great alliance that functions to this day as a shield for democracy and for prosperity.
+The Marshall Plan led to the

+Atlantic Alliance -- a great alliance that functions to this day as a shield for democracy and for prosperity.

 In spite of our great efforts and our great successes, not all of what followed the end of the war was happy, or planned.
 Some of the countries that had been liberated were lost.
-The great sadness of that fact echoes down to our own time in the streets of roland, Prague and East Berlin, streets of roland, exchast evakia and managery.
+The great sadness of that fact echoes down to our own time in the streets of Warsaw, Prague, and East Berlin.
 The Soviet troops that came to the center of this continent did not leave when peace came.
 They are there to this day, uninvited, unwanted, and unyielding almost 40 years after the war.